-A coral reef is a diverse environment that encompasses a wide-ranging food chain.
+A coral reef is a diverse environment that encompasses a wide-ranging food web.
 Trophic levels in a coral reef describe the feeding position of the plants and animals that make up that ecosystem.
 Plants, which are able to create their own energy, are primary producers.
 Herbivores, creatures that eat primary producers, make up the second level.
 Carnivores occupy the final levels.

 Phytoplankton, coralline algae and seaweed are photosynthetic primary producers that commonly inhabit the coral reef.
-In deep reef areas where there is an absence of sunlight, chemosynthetic producers can be found.
+In deep reef areas that lack sunlight, producers perform chemosynthesis to make their own food.
 These organisms are able to convert inorganic compounds, such as ferrous iron and hydrogen sulfide, into usable energy.
 Archaea are one example; these single-celled microorganisms sustain themselves by a process of chemical conversion in the darkest of coral reefs.

 The flounder is an example of a fish that begins life as zooplankton.
 Infant flounder cannot swim, so they float and feed on plankton.
 Once the flounder matures into a fish, however, it settles to the ocean floor and is no longer restricted to a herbivorous diet.
 Other primary consumers include gastropods, such as sea snails, sponges and sea urchins.
 Larger species, such as herbivorous crabs and green sea turtles are primary consumers.
-Herbivorous fish such as parrotfish, surgeonfish and rabbitfish make their homes in the coral reef.
+Herbivorous fish such as parrotfish, surgeonfish and triggerfish and make their homes in the coral reef.

-Lobsters and mantis shrimp subsist on benthic invertebrates -- animals that live on the ocean floor and lack backbones.
+Lobsters and mantis shrimp subsist on benthic invertebrates, which are animals that live on the ocean floor and lack backbones.
 Examples of benthic invertebrates include mollusks, anemones and various types of worms.
 Secondary consumers that eat fish are called piscivores.
 Fish, mollusks and arthropods are examples of secondary consumers that are piscivores.